Pack The Hall To The Rafters

 What time does the class on memory start?
 Can you tell me?

-I don’t want to be late, because I want to remember ––
+, because I want to remember ––

 When yellow ducks could not swim through the glacier;